-This Course will look at fall risk screening and assessment, why identifying appropriate fall risk interventions is important, and what we as healthcare professionals need to be aware of to provide best practice falls prevention at the bedside.
+This Ausmed Course will look at fall risk screening and assessment, why identifying appropriate fall risk interventions is important, and what we as healthcare professionals need to be aware of to provide best practice falls prevention at the bedside.

-- Identifying risk and implementing interventions
+- How to identify risk factors and implement appropriate interventions

 - Caring for your patient after a fall

-Enhance knowledge and skills in relation to simple and effective screening and assessment processes that can be used at the bedside to prevent falls and harm from falls.
+The purpose of this Ausmed Course is to enhance knowledge and skills in relation to simple and effective screening and assessment processes that can be used at the bedside to prevent falls and harm from falls.

 - Apply your understanding of best practice falls prevention to be able to identify why screening and assessment is required.

 - Use enhanced knowledge of risk factors for falling to identify patients who require screening and assessment.

 - Identify patients at high risk of injury should they fall to ensure appropriate interventions are in place to mitigate risk.